TazE-scripts/HideCrafter/README.md

 # HideCrafter

-**Gain up to 400k crafting xp/h with HideCrafter.
-It supports all leather colors and armor types with an optional GUI and antiban.**
+Designed as a more focused alternative to the now-unsupported `wasp_combiner`, HideCrafter specializes in hide crafting, aiming to enhance both user experience and xp rates, with the potential to reach up to 400k crafting xp/h.
+The script is compatible with all leather colors and armor types and includes an optional GUI and antiban features.

 ## Quickstart
 - **Client**: 32-Bit Native OSRS